 It is important to correctly pack your glider as this prolongs its lifespan.
-We recommend that you fold the glider like a harmonica, neatly aligning the profiles with the leading edge reinforcements side by side.
-The wing should then be folded in three parts or two folds.
+We recommend that you fold the glider like an accordion, neatly aligning each cell profile with the next one and laying the leading edge reinforcements side by side.
+The wing should then be folded in three or two folds.
 The wing should be packed as loosely as possible.
 While packing be careful not to trap any grasshoppers inside your canopy as they will tear the canopy cloth.
-This technique will make your glider last longer and ensure its best performance.
+Adhering to these simple rules will make your glider last longer and ensure its best performance.